Xtra-Computing/raintreebook/README.md

 ## Welcome to the Research Community!

-Thank you for taking the time to explore this book.
-I hope the insights shared here will help you navigate your research journey with greater confidence and clarity.
+I aim at building a living book, and it will be updated periodically as my research and supervision goes on.
 Your feedback is invaluable to me.
 If you have suggestions, questions, or would like to share your own experiences, please don't hesitate to reach out through GitHub Issues, or email me.

 Together, we can build a stronger, more supportive research community.